MrAlexSee/InterviewTopics/README.md

 * [Composite](https://en.wikipedia.org/wiki/Composite_pattern): treating multiple objects as a single object.

-* [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern): dynamically add behavior to an individual object, without affecting the behavior of other objects (i.e. alter behavior at runtime).
+* [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern): dynamically add behavior to an individual object without affecting the behavior of other objects (i.e. alter the behavior at runtime).

 * [Extension](https://kotlinlang.org/docs/reference/extensions.html): allows for adding new functionality to a class without inheritance (e.g., extension functions in Kotlin).